-Across the country numerous small businesses, particularly those involved in the fashion or decor industry, have switched their production lines to start producing cloth masks and have adjusted courier and delivery models to allow for the delivery of these masks (while clothing stores remain closed).
+Across the country numerous small businesses, particularly those involved in the fashion or decor industry, have started producing cloth masks and a incredible array of weird and wonderful masks can be bought on pretty much every city corner.

 Here's a look at the many small businesses now making and selling masks in Joburg and some tips on how to put on your mask!

 How to use a cloth face maskThe mask must cover both the nose and mouth completely

 Face masks should not be lowered when coughing, sneezing or talking

 Face masks should not be repeatedly touched.
 Avoid fiddling with your mask when you have it on

 The inner side of the mask should not be touched by your hands

 Wash your hands after removing your face mask